“How will you spend your thirtieth birthday?” a friend asked while we snacked on sushi.

 Make the gap between earning and spending as big as possible.
 Then use that buffer of money to prepare to live out your dreams.

 To be clear I’m not talking about becoming a frugal miser.
 Buy whatever you want, but make sure the things you buy, (after rent and utility bills), are making you happy.
 If they aren’t cut them out.
-The more you cut the simpler your life will become.
+Each time you trim the excess you simplify your life.

 Trim Your Expenses